Checklist for Sailfish OS

 Troubleshooting the USB connection and fastboot mode

-1. The phone must be connected to the computer in the fastboot mode before the fastboot command can be used.
+- The phone must be connected to the computer in the fastboot mode before the fastboot command can be used.
+Ensure that the phone has power off.
+If in doubt, use the Forced Power Off method.
 Press and hold the Volume Up button and connect the USB cable between your phone and your computer.
-Wait for the LED to light up blue on the phone.
+Wait for the indicator light to light up blue on the phone.
 If the Volume Up key is pressed too hard then green light may appear.
 Therefore, make sure you press the button gently when connecting the USB cable.
 If you keep getting the green light, restart the PC and the phone, and try again.
 If the phone has a cover (hiding the keys on the side) consider removing it.
 If the problem persists no matter what you try, check that the volume keys of your phone work in normal conditions, i.e. when playing music or video with the phone.